availabs/avail-map-conflation-platform/src/services/Conflation/MatchesChooser/NOTES.md

 * Probably best just to snap the GTFS shape seg point at the junction to the shst refs to determine where to split the overlap.

+The two directions of any road (directional or centerline target map) can be used to reinforce each other, fill gaps.

+For centerline maps,
+  using the shst_geometry_ids to get the reversed direction chosen paths.

+  ?
+If the map id bi-directional,
+      always add the reversed direction during matching ?